An open house is an essential aspect of any property investment — and for obvious reasons.

 Open houses are a great way for realtors to attract more new buyers.

-They need to give buyers more information about premises so that they feel comfortable and can see the house with more interest.
+They need to give buyers more information about premises to feel comfortable and see the house with more interest.
 After visiting open houses, interested buyers need to consult a realtor.

 A Realtor usually arranges these open houses to get more buyers.